c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Perhaps the most tedious part of the Player is to update the song's and author's names.
 Let's see why:

-Bitmap mode uses cells.
-The screen is divided into:
+The datasette graphic is a bitmap in Standard mode.
+That means that the screen is divided into:

 - 40 x 25 cells
 - Each cell is 8x8 pixels (8 bytes)